Kiwi Olympic gold medalist, Alan Thompson, accused of inappropriate sexualised remarks towards female athletes - NZ Herald

-Canoe Racing New Zealand has sought to expell two-time Olympic gold medalist Alan Thompson's membership in the organisation following an investigation into complaints he made inappropriate sexualised remarks to athletes.
+Canoe Racing New Zealand has sought to expel two-time Olympic gold medalist Alan Thompson's membership in the organisation following an investigation into complaints he made inappropriate sexualised remarks to athletes.

 Back in October 2020, Canoe Racing New Zealand (CRNZ) received complaints that Thompson had made inappropriate sexualised remarks towards female athletes.

-In a statement online, CRNZ said one incident allegedly occurred in 1998 and the other in 2014.
+"In October 2020, CRNZ received complaints alleging that a CRNZ member, Alan Thompson, had made inappropriate sexualised remarks to female athletes," CRNZ said in the statement.

-"One of the incidents occurred overseas on a CRNZ tour, and the other at a competition in NZ."
+"One incident was alleged to have occurred in 1998, and the other in 2014.
+One of the incidents occurred overseas on a CRNZ tour, and the other at a competition in NZ.
+CRNZ will not disclose further details of the conduct at this time out of consideration for the privacy of the complainants."

 Following complaints, the national body appointed Wellington QC Victoria Casey to carry out an investigation into Thompson's alleged conduct.